Your Ultimate Guide: How Much House Can I Afford Calculator

 • ✓ Your debt-to-income (DTI) ratio is a primary factor lenders consider.

-• ✓ Mortgage payments typically shouldn't exceed 28-36% of your gross income.
+• ✓ A general rule of thumb suggests your housing costs shouldn't exceed 28% of your gross income.

-• ✓ Don't forget to factor in property taxes, insurance, and HOA fees (PITI).
+• ✓ Hidden costs like property taxes, insurance, and HOA fees significantly impact affordability.

 How It Works